What's The Inspiration?

 “Good, good.”
 She let out a sigh of relief.
 “Is there anything I need to bring?”

 “Today is only a consultation.
 Mr. Caldwell will ask you some questions and collect some information so he can better assess your situation.”
 I explained.
-“He’ll also discuss with you the process.
+“He’ll also discuss with you the divorce proceedings.
 Of course, if you’re uncomfortable with Mr. Caldwell, you are free to seek counsel elsewhere.”

 “Thank you.
 I look forward to meeting Mr. Caldwell.”